Soccer-Time for Neymar and Mbappe to step up for injury-hit PSG

 "Our will to score will need to be stronger than our fear of messing up at the back," said Tuchel.

-At the halfway mark, PSG are third in the group on three points, three behind Leipzig and leaders Manchester United.
+At the halfway mark, PSG are third in the group on three points from three games, three points behind Leipzig and leaders Manchester United.

-Neymar played half an hour in a 3-2 defeat by Monaco on Friday in his comeback from injury, while Mbappe scored two as he returned after picking up a thigh injury against Nantes on Oct.
+Neymar played half an hour in the 3-2 defeat by AS Monaco on Friday in his comeback from a hamstring injury, while Mbappe scored twice as he returned after suffering a thigh problem against Nantes on Oct.
 31.

-Mbappe, whose last goal in the Champions League dates back to last December, also played with France during the international window.
+Mbappe, whose last goal in the Champions League was in December, also played for France in the international window.

 "We need a big performance from Kylian.
 He did everything to be ready for that game, playing on Friday and with France before that," said Tuchel.